2. Library Overview¶

 2.1.1.
 DDS Layer¶

 Several key elements for communication are defined in the DDS layer of Fast DDS.
 The user will create these elements in their application, thus incorporating DDS application elements and creating a data-centric communication system.
 Fast DDS, following the DDS specification, defines these elements involved in communication as Entities.
-A DDS Entity is any object that supports Quality of Service configuration (QoS), and the implements listener.
+A DDS Entity is any object that supports Quality of Service configuration (QoS), and that implements a listener.

 QoS.
 The mechanism by which the behavior of each of the entities is defined.